Tekdirfan/Matching-Algorithms/README.md

 The Nash Welfare Stable Matching algorithm aims to maximize the product of the utilities (or satisfaction) of all participants in the matching.
 It is a fairness criterion that balances equity and efficiency in matching outcomes.

-#### Sex-Equal Stable Matching

-The Sex-Equal Stable Matching algorithm seeks to balance the satisfaction between two groups (e.g., men and women) in the matching process.
-It ensures that both sides have similar outcomes in terms of ranks and preferences.

 #### Utilitarian Stable Matching

 The Utilitarian Stable Matching algorithm focuses on maximizing the total utility (or satisfaction) of all participants.
 It seeks to produce a socially optimal matching where the sum of everyone's satisfaction is maximized.